hydro-informatics/hydro-informatics.github.io/get-started/install-telemac.md

 ***Estimated duration: 5-10 minutes (depends on connection speed).***

 *QGIS* is a powerful tool for viewing, creating, and editing geospatial data that can be useful in Pre- and post-processing.
-Detailed installation guidelines are provided in the {ref}`qgis-install` installation instructions in this ebook.
+Detailed installation guidelines are provided in the {ref}`qgis-install` installation instructions in this eBook.

-For working with *TELEMAC*, consider installing the following **QGIS Plugins** (*Plugins* > *Manage and Install Plugins...*):
+For working with TELEMAC, consider installing the following **QGIS Plugins** (*Plugins* > *Manage and Install Plugins...*):

 *  *PostTelemac* visualizes *slf* (and others such as *res*) geometry files at different time steps.
 * *DEMto3D* enables to export *STL* geometry files for working with *SALOME* and creating 3D meshes.